-This kind of corny anachronism should draw you to 125th Street in Harlem on a Wednesday night so that you can witness this flashback style talent show where the not so talented are hauled off stage—before they can finish their act—by a shepherd’s hook wielding ‘executioner’.
+There’s a kind of corny anachronism that might draw you to 125th Street in Harlem on a Wednesday night so that you can witness its flashback style talent show where the not so talented are hauled off stage—before they can finish their act—by a shepherd’s hook wielding ‘executioner’.
 It all happens to the screams, hoots and jeers of an enthusiastic but merciless audience.

 The thing is—and this is what you’re hoping to see—some famous entertainers (Ella Fitzgerald, James Brown, Jimi Hendrix, for example) have performed in this show, so you can’t know until you go whether you will be witnessing history being made.